 As all capillaries from the RayDrop Single Emulsion Device are easily exchangeable, it’s easy to change either the nozzle capillary or the collecting capillary with another nozzle or capillary size.

-It can also be tuned to target different droplet size by changing capillary size and nozzle configuration.
+The droplet maker can also be tuned to target different droplet sizes by changing capillary size and nozzle configuration.

 Small droplet configuration: 30µm-60µm